jbofill10/Movies-EDA/README.md

 # Movies-EDA
 Looking at a data set containing meta data on 45,000 movies.

 The data set can be found at: https://www.kaggle.com/rounakbanik/the-movies-dataset

+I also have a notebook on Kaggle where most of the charts are interactive here: https://www.kaggle.com/jbofill/eda-and-clustering

 I could not upload all the files directly due to some being too big.
 I have included some of the smaller csvs in the repository for a sample of what the data looks like though.